mikaella245/CHeckpoint-AI/README.md

 An AI-powered legal assistant that helps tenants in Switzerland understand their rights, detect legal violations, and generate formal complaints.
 Built with GPT-4, LangChain, and RAG.

-Created to protect those most vulnerable to housing exploitation, which primarilly concerns students, expats and international hires, it serves as a characteristic example of technology for the benefit of society.
+Created to protect those most vulnerable to housing exploitation, which primarily concerns students, expats and international hires, it serves as a characteristic example of technology for the benefit of society.

 ### DISCLAIMER